Terms that a Buyer of Business Telephone Systems Should

 Service

-by which equipment covered under the supplier's warranty is replaced in
+by which equipment covered under the supplier's warranty is replaced in advance

-and may incur a supplemental charge.
+a supplemental charge.

 Analog